 Automotive & Light Duty Diesel Technology Program

 The Automotive-Diesel Technology Program is an accredited and certified program by the ASE Education Foundation (formerly NATEF - National Automotive Technicians Education Foundation), and includes a light duty diesel component.
 The program provides students with the technical knowledge and skills for employment as technicians in the automotive industry.
 Automotive/Diesel Technology involves troubleshooting and repairing the complex mechanisms and systems found in today’s vehicles.
 Instruction includes a combination of classroom theory and practical experience.

 Students who successfully complete the program will pursue careers with retail, wholesale, and independent automotive dealers and repair shops.
-Graduates can go to earn college degrees in the transportation industry and work for an O.E.M. or parts manufacturer.
+Graduates can go on to earn college degrees in the transportation industry and work for an O.E.M. or parts manufacturer.
 Career paths may include automotive/diesel technician, service writer, parts specialist, equipment service technician, automotive engineer, diagnostic specialist, to name some.